Assisi: History

 In the beginning, Assisi fell under the rule of Perugia and later under several despots, such as the soldier of fortune Biordo Michelotti, Gian Galeazzo Visconti and his successor Francesco I Sforza, dukes of Milan, Jacopo Piccinino and Federico II da Montefeltro, lord of Urbino.
 The city went into a deep decline through the plague of the Black Death in 1348.

 The city came again under papal jurisdiction under the rule of Pope Pius II (1458–1464).

 In 1569 construction was started of the Basilica of Santa Maria degli Angeli.
 During the Renaissance and in later centuries, the city continued to develop peacefully, as the 17th-century palazzi of the Bernabei and Giacobetti attest.

 Now the site of many a pilgrimage, Assisi is linked in legend with its native son, St. Francis.
 The gentle saint founded the Franciscan order and shares honours with St. Catherine of Siena as the patron saint of Italy.
 He is remembered by many, even non-Christians, as a lover of nature (his preaching to an audience of birds is one of the legends of his life).

-During World War II Nazi Germany occupied Assisi in September 1943.
+During World War II Assisi was occupied by Nazi Germany in September 1943.
 To save Jews in Italy the Catholic Church started the Assisi Network and hid Jews in the city.
 As the Allies moved up Italy, Germany declared Assisi an open city and pulled out, turning the city over to Italian partisans.
 The 12th Royal Lancers (Prince of Wales) entered the city on 17 June 1944.
 Colonel Valentin Müller, a German medical officer and a Catholic, was able to make Assisi a German hospital city for German troops in Italy in the summer of 1944, helping save Assisi from destruction, unlike Cassino.

-Assisi was hit by two devastating earthquakes, that shook Umbria in September 1997.
-But the recovery and restoration have been remarkable, although much remains to be done.
-Massive damage was caused to many historical sites, but the major attraction, the Basilica di San Francesco, reopened less than 2 years later.
+Assisi was hit by two devastating earthquakes that shook Umbria in September 1997.
+But although much remains to be done, the recovery and restoration have been remarkable.
+Massive damage was caused to many historical sites, but the major attraction, the Basilica di San Francesco, reopened less than two years later.

 Main sights

+UNESCO World Heritage Site

-UNESCO collectively designated the Franciscan structures of Assisi as a World Heritage Site in 2000.
+UNESCO collectively designated the Franciscan structures of Assisi as a World Heritage Site in 2000, under the name Assisi, the Basilica of San Francesco and Other Franciscan Sites.
+The inscription comprises two main areas: